graumannm/Dengue_Prediction/README.md

 ### SVR
 ![image](https://user-images.githubusercontent.com/130439108/236619263-349cc4f7-d0b0-4e42-a5ec-1bfa52d9410e.png)
 ![image](https://user-images.githubusercontent.com/130439108/236619276-a78f6d2c-0539-4d22-a2eb-7136f1712ef5.png)
+Parameters: For SJ we used 1/the number of features and polynominal for IQ.

 ### Gradient Boost
 ![image](https://user-images.githubusercontent.com/130439108/236620333-54dc8886-1a8a-40c7-a0b9-fc084925b5d0.png)
 ![image](https://user-images.githubusercontent.com/130439108/236620338-f3a430f9-c327-4ac7-ac4e-185475583f30.png)
+Parameters: The maximum number of decisions a tree could make was 3, the total number of features to consider was 0.9 and there were 5 trees.

 ### Random Forest
 ![image](https://user-images.githubusercontent.com/130439108/236619117-07e40945-a948-4c84-beff-b5601cdfa8bd.png)
 ![image](https://user-images.githubusercontent.com/130439108/236619087-e8855ad3-8896-4b16-8dfe-d4af46ad5aeb.png)
+Parameters: The maximum number of decisions a tree could make was 3 and there were 100 trees.

 ## Conclusion
 Following our evaluations of each model, it was clear that the Random forest was the best at predicting future case numbers, based on the MSE.